LNP-WG/lnp-node/README.md

   (you may think of it as a more efficient Electrum server alternative)

 Other third parties provide their own nodes:
+* [MyCitadel](https://github.com/mycitadel/mycitadel-node) Bitcoin, LN & RGB
+  enabled wallet service with support for other LNP/BP protocols;
 * [Keyring](https://github.com/pandoracore/keyring) for managing private key
-  accounts, storage and signatures with support for miniscript and PSBTs
+  accounts, storage and signatures with support for miniscript and PSBTs.
-* [MyCitadel](https://github.com/mycitadel/mycitadel-node) Bitcoin, LN & RGB
-  enabled wallet service with support for other LNP/BP protocols

 ### LNP Node Architecture Specifics